PatrickPT/patrickpt.github.io/content/posts/2023_09_05_Generalized_Models_vs_Specialized_Models/2023_09_05_Generalized_Models_vs_Specialized_Models.md

 # TLDR;

-This blogpost focusses on ML Design and Architecture and tries to give some hints for deciding between one generalized and multiple specialized models for the same business requriement and dataset.
+This blogpost focusses on ML Design and Architecture and tries to give some hints for deciding between one generalized and multiple specialized models for the same business requriement and dataset. *Consider it a nudge to dive deeper into the topic*

-# What's the catch?
+# Why should i care?

 Transparency in machine learning is crucial for business stakeholders because it fosters trust and informed decision-making.
 Business Stakeholders need to understand not only the potential benefits but also the limitations and risks associated with machine learning models.